Why There Is Something Rather than Nothing

 The Terminus of Explanation

-At this point a familiar meta-question arises, and it feels like the real question finally showing its face: very well, but why does the modal framework itself exist rather than not?
+A familiar meta-question remains: why does the modal framework itself exist rather than not?
 This question is not deeper than the original.
 It is ill-typed — a member of the family Volume 2 dissects in When Statements Fail, a well-formed string whose evaluability conditions have quietly gone unbound.
 Explanation operates within a space of admissible alternatives: to explain is to locate an outcome among the ways things could have gone.
 Asking why that space exists attempts to run the explanatory machinery outside the conditions under which explanation is defined — like asking what is north of the North Pole, in grammar that never flags the error.

 The modal framework is not being posited as a cause, an entity, or a necessary being.
 It is identified as the minimal structure required for the intelligibility of alternatives.
 Where intelligibility ends, explanation does not fail.
 It ceases to apply.